jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   and the test passes

-* I add a new failing line to the test
+* I add a new failing line

   .. code-block:: python